sangeetarajole/getting-and-cleaning-data-project-coursera/README.md

 8. Creates a independent tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-Final output file is `tidaydata.txt`
+Final output file is `tidydata.txt`